/

 The Trade-offs

-Fios is excellent, but it is not a perfect universal recommendation.
+Fios is excellent where available, but it is not a perfect universal recommendation.

-The product is stronger than the reputation: That mismatch is one of the main reasons the score stops at 8.4 instead of moving into the upper 8s.
+The product is stronger than the reputation: That mismatch is one of the main reasons the score stays at 8.4 instead of moving into the upper 8s.

-It is still one of the better internet products in the country: The review should not lose that point just because the footprint is narrower.
+It is still one of the better internet products in the country: The review should not lose that point just because the footprint is narrower than national cable or fixed wireless options.

 The total score reflects both truths at once: premium service quality, but not premium reach or a flawless broader customer-experience story.